Dani Alves: São Paulo

 On 1 August 2019, São Paulo announced the signing of Dani Alves on a contract that runs until December 2022.
 A lifelong supporter of São Paulo, Alves had previously on numerous occasions declared his wish of playing for the club.
 He was received at the Morumbi stadium, in front of 44,000 fans.
 Idols of the club's recent history, such as Hernanes, Kaká and Luís Fabiano were responsible for welcoming him.

+Starting his journey in São Paulo FC at Morumbi stadium, Alves commented:

 Alves received the number 10 shirt upon his arrival.
 He made his debut on 18 August 2019, scoring the only goal in a 1–0 league win over Ceará at the Morumbi.
 Despite being a right-back throughout his career, he generally played in central midfield during his time at São Paulo, mainly during Fernando Diniz's tenure between 2019 and 2021.
 He was also made first team captain at the time of his arrival.
 In 2021, new manager Hernán Crespo made Alves return to a more defensive role, playing him as a right-sided wingback.
 At the same time, he gave the captain's armband to Miranda, who was returning to the club after a decade.
 In May, he won his only title with the club and the 42nd of his career, the Campeonato Paulista, which also ended São Paulo's 8-year trophyless period.

 On 10 September 2021, Alves' representatives communicated to São Paulo that he would no longer return to training and subsequently play for the club following a dispute over unpaid image rights.
 His contract was terminated six days later.

+São Paulo FC's footballing director Carlos Belmonte stated:

 Since then, São Paulo has agreed, in the same month, to pay Alves R$400,000 monthly over the next 5 years starting from January 2022.
 This is being done to cover the R$18 million debt at the time of the breakup, owing to the contract agreed in 2019, who São Paulo FC were increasingly unable to pay him then.